briansimiyuj/doctor-appointment-app/README.md

             vi.
 Performer details object with type, name, and ID vii.
 Detailed notes about the approval action including date and time viii.
 No reschedule details (undefined) since this is an approval action

+      #### Reject Appointment Hook

+      Reject appointment hook will be used to reject pending appointments and store the rejection action in the centralized schedule history.

+        1. Retrieve patientDetails, patientAppointments, and updateAppointmentStatus from the patient details context and addScheduleHistoryEntry from the schedule history hook
+        2. Retrieve userType from the login context to determine who is performing the rejection action
+        3. Retrieve appointment to reject from the update patient details hook
+        3. Get patientID from patientDetails for localStorage operations
+        4. Create a function to handle the reject appointment action which takes reason ans alternative as parameters
+          a.
+Get the appointment to reject either from the hook or from localStorage as fallback using 'CurrentAppointmentToReject' key
+          b.
+If there is no appointment to reject (neither from parameter nor localStorage), log error and exit the function
+          c.
+Create an appointment ID using the format: date-time for tracking purposes
+          d.
+Retrieve existing rejection reasons from localStorage using the patient ID as part of the key
+          e.
+Create a new rejection reason object with:
+            i.
+The provided rejection reason
+            ii.
+Any alternative suggestion (or empty string if not provided) iii.
+Timestamp of when the rejection was made iv.
+Full appointment details for reference
+          f.
+Store the updated rejection reasons object back to localStorage with the appointment ID as the key
+          g.
+Call updateAppointmentStatus function with the appointment and "rejected" status
+          h.
+Determine performer details based on user type:
+            i.
+For doctors: use doctor name and ID from the appointment ii.
+For patients: use patient name and ID from the appointment iii.
+Set type field to the current userType from login context
+          i.
+Call addScheduleHistoryEntry function with:
+            i.
+Updated appointment object with "rejected" status ii.
+Action type as "rejected"
+            iii.
+Reason as the provided rejection reason iv.
+Alternative as the provided alternative suggestion
+            v.
+Previous values containing the original appointment status vi.
+Performer details object with type, name, and ID vii.
+Detailed notes about the rejection action including date, time, and alternative if provided viii.
+No reschedule details (undefined) since this is a rejection action

+        5. Return handleRejectAppointment function for use in components
+        6. The hook maintains backward compatibility with existing localStorage rejection storage while integrating with the new centralized schedule history system
+        7. Uses appointment data as the source of truth for performer details instead of requiring additional context providers